Hayat-Talaat/generic-table-react/README.md

 **Back-End**

-- Start the JSON Server: `npx json-server --watch db.json --port 5000`
+- Start the JSON Server: `json-server --watch db.json --port 5000`
 - The mock API will be available at [http://localhost:5000](http://localhost:5000).

 # Project Structure